giovtorres/ansible-role-tuned/README.md

 - **Supported platforms**:
   - Enterprise Linux 9, 10 (Rocky Linux, RHEL, AlmaLinux)
   - Ubuntu 20.04 (Focal), 22.04 (Jammy), 24.04 (Noble)

-**Note**: EL 7 and EL 8 are no longer supported:
-- EL 7 reached End of Life in June 2024
-- EL 8 ships with Python 3.6, which is incompatible with Ansible 2.16+

 ## Role Variables